Automatic Transmission Filter Buyer's Guide

 Unlike a manual transmission vehicle that uses a clutch, a vehicle with an automatic transmission uses a torque converter.
 This device refers to a hydraulic coupling that is responsible for transferring engine power to the transmission.
 For this process to run as smoothly as possible, the transmission fluid must not be contaminated.
 This is where the role of an automatic transmission filter comes in.

 Usually, the transmission filter is located above the vehicle’s transmission pan below the pickup tube, which is connected to your oil pump.

 When Should I Replace My Automatic Transmission Filter?

 Your transmission filter is no different from any other type of filter.
 Eventually, it will get clogged due to debris, dirt, and other contaminants.
 As your transmission gets old, metal shavings from the different components may get mixed with it.
 Once this happens, your transmission fluid will not be able to perform its function.
-To add to that, your transmission gears may even grind, making it very hard for you to shift gears.

 Here are the most common symptoms of a faulty automatic transmission filter: